holdex/developers/docs/RULES.md

 ## Cross-references

-- Reference another rule by its ID as a link (for example a link to `REF-240`), so dependencies are traceable.
+- Reference another rule by its ID as a link, so dependencies are traceable.
 - For issue and PR references, use the list-item format defined in the [Contributing Guidelines](./CONTRIBUTING.md#referencing-issues-and-prs).
 - **Link style is governed by each repo's own `rumdl` config, not by this